LukasGossmann/pfaff-quilt-expression/README.md

 - `ubifs-root/lib/mdev/vsm_quirks_mounter.sh` and `ubifs-root/lib/mdev/vsm_automounter.sh`
   - These scripts get triggered by mdev after a drive is inserted.
-  - They mount the drive, make sure that there isnt currently an update and progress and then trigger more scripts
+  - They mount the drive, make sure that there isnt currently an update in progress and then trigger more scripts
 - `ubifs-root/lib/mdev/vsm_load_lgpl_libraries.sh`
   - Gets triggered by the mounter scripts above
   - Copies all *.so files from the `vsm_opensource_libs` directory on the usb drive to `/mnt/user/vsm_opensource_libs`